EmpathyApp/EmpathyApp/docs/dependencies/risks-and-defects.md

 problems with xdebug on arvixe/remote? | arvixe | One arvixe support person says that they [*"strongly recommend"*](http://forum.arvixe.com/smf/general/xdebug/) not to use their server for debugging
 **php injection** | |
-One extra db row for each form submit | Ninja forms | Because of this we are making our own forms (at the time of writing)
+One extra db row for each form submit | Ninja forms | Because of this we are making our own forms (at the time of writing) "undefined variable return_value on line 406" | Neat Skype Status pro/v2 | Minor bug known to the developer of nss, doesn't seem to affect functionality